Alfresco/docs-activiti-enterprise/docs/deployment/helm/README.md

 **Note**: ensure that the Kubernetes secret is added to the correct namespace for your deployment.

-### Set the variables for the deployment
+### Set variables for the deployment

+1. Clone [this repository](https://git.alfresco.com/process-services-public/alfresco-process-infrastructure-deployment/) and make it your working directory.

-1. Set the release name and the chart name:
+2. Set the release name and the chart name:

 	```bash
 	RELEASE_NAME=infrastructure
 	CHART_NAME=alfresco-process-infrastructure
 	```

-2. The `HELM_OPTS` variable is used throughout the deployment to include optional customizations to the chart before deploying it.
+3. The `HELM_OPTS` variable is used throughout the deployment to include optional customizations to the chart before deploying it.

 	Declare `HELM_OPTS` and set the mandatory variables `{HTTP}` and `{DOMAIN}`:
 	* `{HTTP}` must be set as either `http` or `https` for the deployment.